VueGWT/vue-gwt/docs-source/book/essential/list.md

 You can also use `v-for` to iterate through the properties of an `Object`.

 For this you have to cast to `Object` in your `v-for`.
-This tells Vue GWT that you are iterating on an `Object` and not a `JsArray`.
+This tells Vue GWT that you are iterating on an `Object` and not an regular Collection.

 ```html
 <ul>